BrightspaceUI/core/components/list/README.md

 ## List Item [d2l-list-item]

 The `d2l-list-item` provides the appropriate `listitem` semantics for children within a list.
 It also provides some basic layout, breakpoints for responsiveness, a navigation link for the primary action, and selection.
-It extends `ListItemLinkMixin` and `ListItemMixin` and has all the same use cases as the mixin.

 <!-- docs: start hidden content -->
 ![List](./screenshots/list-item.png?raw=true)